SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 ``moveCamera(whatCharacter)``: This function is called when the camera has moved to a specific character.

-``triggerEvent(eventName, value1, value2, value3, value4)``: This function is called when the current event has triggered.

 ``onKeyDown(keyCode, keyModifier)``: This function is called before pressing down a key.
 (This is only available in-game)

 ``onKeyDownPost(keyCode, keyModifier)``: This function is called after pressing down a key.
 (This is only available in-game)